avolantis/ts-guid/README.md

 Determines if a value represents a valid GUID, using the version specific validator.

 #### `Guid.handler`
+The current version handler.
+Default: `VersionHandlers.V4`

 #### `Guid.EMPTY` (read-only)
+The `Guid` that represents an empty (NIL) GUID.

 ### Instance methods and properties
 #### `asString()`